You fight til' the end

 - Lampshade Hanging: Dendy has a habit of showing up out of weird places when it's convenient.
 In "We've Got Fleas", Rad uncomfortably wonders what Dendy was doing in his own van.
 Then she shows up again, still in his van.Rad: Seriously, stay out of my van.

-- Laser-Guided Karma: Played For Laughs.
+- Laser-Guided Karma: Played for Laughs.
 In "Know Your Mom", Brandon talks K.O. out of giving a homemade card with macaroni borders to Carol, and he eats the macaroni.
-Later on, when he gets sick from eating it:Brandon: Why is this happening to me?
+Later on, he gets sick from eating it.Brandon: Why is this happening to me?

 A Real Magic Skeleton: Your actions have consequences.

 - Lethal Joke Character: Joe Cuppa, a stand-up comic who is able to take down Shannon with his jokes, which manifest themselves as giant boxing gloves connected to coffee streams.

 - Lions and Tigers and Humans...
 Oh, My!: The show is populated by humans, humanoid creatures, Funny Animals, human-animal hybrids, robots, and aliens.

 - Living Dinosaurs: Small dinosaurs are seen roaming around the Plaza, apparently filling in the role of small urban pests like squirrels or raccoons.
 Small pterosaurs also take the place of birds in this world.